 Going to the theatre is often seen as a social event; something you have to do with friends, family or in a large group.
 However, seeing a show by yourself can be just as exciting.
-It may be that you and your friends don’t have any days free together for the next few months, or that you’re desperate to see a show when it comes out, but going to the theatre alone can give you a different insight into a show.
-Soak up the atmosphere and relax on a solo trip to the theatre and read on to find out why going to the theatre by yourself makes for a great experience.
+It may be that you and your friends don’t have any days free together for the next few months, or that you’re desperate to see a show when it comes out!
+Soak up the atmosphere and relax on a solo trip to the theatre and see why going to the theatre by yourself makes for a great experience.
 There’s also great ways to imagine you’re at the theatre too without seeing a show.

 Going to the theatre by yourself

 Will people judge me for going to the theatre by myself?

 Absolutely not!
 Everyone else who is at the performance will have bought their tickets and be looking forward to the production.
 The fact that you are going there by yourself should not deter from your excitement for the show.